-► Push the hand guard (1) forward - the chain is locked
+Push the hand guard (1) forward - the chain is locked.

-The Master Control lever (4) is in the normal run position ${\bf I}$.
+The Master Control lever (4) is in the normal run position ${\bf I}.$

-- ► If the engine is cold: Press down the trigger lockout (2) and pull the throttle trigger (3) at the same time.
-Hold both levers in that position and set the Master Control lever (4) to start symbol ▲. - ► Hold your saw firmly. - Pull the starter grip quickly and firmly as often as necessary until the engine starts. - If the engine does not start: Move the Master Control lever (4) to start position ▲ and repeat starting procedure.
+- If the engine is cold: Press down the trigger lockout (2) and pull the throttle trigger (3) at the same time.
+Hold both levers in that position and set the Master Control lever (4) to start symbol ▲ - Holding the chainsaw - Pull the starter grip quickly and firmly as often as necessary until the engine starts - ► If the engine does not start: Move the Master Control lever to start position ▲ and repeat starting procedure.